thoughtbot/bourbon/README.md

   [Help!
 I’m getting an undefined mixin error.](https://github.com/thoughtbot/bourbon/wiki/Rails-Help-%5C-Undefined-mixin)

+## Installing with NPM and Using a node-based asset pipeline.

+1. Add bourbon as a dependency to your project: `npm install --save bourbon`
+2. If you're using [Eyeglass](http://eyeglass.rocks/), skip to step 3.
+Otherwise, you'll need to add bourbon to your node-sass `includePaths` option. `require("bourbon").includePaths` is an array of directories that you should pass to node-sass.
+How you do this depends on how node-sass is integrated into your project.
+3. Import bourbon to your Sass files: `@import "bourbon"`

 ## Installing older versions of Bourbon

 1. Uninstall any Bourbon gem versions you already have: